UrkiMimi/heckdocs/docs/animation/trackspoints.md

 - `opMul`
 - `opDiv`

+!!! example
+    Modifiers can perform basic arithmetic.
+    ```json
+    {
+      "b": -1,
+      "t": "AnimateTrack",
+      "d": {
+        "track": "tutorialnote0",
+        "dissolve": [1.5, [2, "opMul"]] // 3
+      }
+    }
+    ```
+    A point can also have multiple modifiers and modifiers be chained to specify your order of operations.
+    ```json
+    {
+      "b": -1,
+      "t": "AnimateTrack",
+      "d": {
+        "track": "tutorialnote0",
+        "dissolve": [1.5, [2, "opMul", [1, "opSub"]], [4, "opAdd"]] // 5.5
+      }
+    }
+    ```

-The true value of modifiers are useful when using base properties which allow referencing some provided values which updates dynamically.
+The true value of modifiers are useful when using **base properties** which allow referencing some provided values which updates dynamically.
 This allows for things like following the HMD or setting an object's color to the player's note color.
 All base properties start with the 'base' prefix.
 !!! example
+    The first event takes the color of left hand notes, then multiplies their rgb values by 0.4.

+    The second event just uses the right hand note color.
     ```json
     {
       "b": -1,
       "t": "AnimateTrack",
       "d": {
         "track": "tutorialnote0",
-        "color": ["baseNote0Color", [ 0.4, 0.4, 0.4, 1, "opMul"]] // take the color of left hand notes, and multiply the the rgb values by 0.4.
+        "color": ["baseNote0Color", [ 0.4, 0.4, 0.4, 1, "opMul"]]
       }
     },
     {